sudo-bmitch/presentations/oss-maintainer-2026/presentation.md

 - Nearly free to copy
 - One developer can scale to lots of users <!-- .element: class="fragment" data-fragment-index="2" -->
 - Open source software increases potential users <!-- .element: class="fragment" data-fragment-index="3" -->
-- ... but it also adds a poll of contributors <!-- .element: class="fragment" data-fragment-index="3" -->
+- ... but it also adds a pool of contributors <!-- .element: class="fragment" data-fragment-index="3" -->

 Note:

 - Unlike manufacturing, and lots of service jobs, software is easily replicated.
   - Paralleled by the music and movie industries.
 - The ability for a developer to scale to lots of users is probably why we are paid so well.
-- Open source adds more potential users, but it also adds a poll of contributors.
+- Open source adds more potential users, but it also adds a pool of contributors.

 ------